adklu/SamplerConnector/README.md

-SamplerConnector turns a mini computer into a live performance Linuxsampler box, which requires no screen.

 - performance without a screen, controll via hardware midi sequencer/controller

-- screen only for first time setup and advanced configuration required (change of devices)
+- screen required for first time setup and advanced configuration required (change of devices)

 - autoconnect features: Add SamplerConnector to the autostart programs (e.g. for Debian as SamplerConnector.desktop file in .config/autostart); SamplerConnector starts ready to play and connects all required alsa midi and jack rt connections